japinol7/the-codemaster/README.md

                 > Pretty good range and very high power.
                 > It consumes a lot of your power attribute.
                 > Very difficult to find.
+	> Energy shields:
+        > Right now there is only one kind of them.
+            > A neutronic energy shield o type A:
+                > To be able to use it, you need a skill that will be activated when you level up to level 2.
+                > It blocks all the bullets headed in its direction.
+                > Snakes change their direction when they hit one.
+                > It consumes a little bit of your power while is on.
+                > When destroyed, it costs you some power.
+Then, it is created again.
+                > Its color changes from light blue to yellow and dark pink depending on his health stat.
 	> Files disks:
 	    > There are four types of files disks:
 	        > Type D: They contain low interesting data.